HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 &emsp;&emsp;Second prize in Shanghai Division

 **Electronics Design Contest**
-I was the main programmer and circuit builder.
+I was the main programmer and the circuit builder.
 My team made a simple electromagnetic gun capable of hitting and tracking targets out of basic electronic elements in 3 days.
 1. 2019 National Undergraduate Electronics Design Contest:
 &emsp;&emsp;Third prize in Shanghai Division